aws/aws-sam-cli/designs/intrinsics_design.md

 ### AWS::REGION

-This property will first be attempted to be read from the enviroment settings.
+This property will first be attempted to be read from the environment settings.
 If it’s not there, it becomes randomly chosen from the list of regions.

 ### AWS::StackId